patelvr/freehand-drawing/README.md

 # Freehand Drawing Tool

-This is a tool made with javascript to draw & write online freehand with pencil with shapes, emojis, icons & images.
+This is a tool made with javascript to draw & write online freehand with pencil, shapes, emojis, icons & images.

 ## Author